Texas Kidnapping Laws

 Whether it’s a stranger snatching a child off the street or an estranged parent abducting their child to deny the other parent custody, kidnapping is a serious crime that is punished by severe consequences.
 If you have been accused of kidnapping in Texas, it is in your best interest to obtain legal representation from an experienced lawyer.

-A person commits an offense of third-degree kidnapping if he or she intentionally or knowingly abducts another person if (1) abduction is committed with an intent to use or threaten to use deadly force, (2) the abducted person is a relative of the offender, or (3) the sole intent of the offender is to assume lawful control of the victim.
+Under Texas state law, a person commits an offense of third-degree kidnapping if he or she intentionally or knowingly abducts another person if (1) abduction is committed with an intent to use or threaten to use deadly force, (2) the abducted person is a relative of the offender, or (3) the sole intent of the offender is to assume lawful control of the victim.
 A third-degree felony is punishable by a prison sentence between two and 10 years and a fine of up to $10,000.

 First-degree kidnapping is considered aggravated kidnapping when the crime includes the intent to do the following: